Skip to Content

 Hotel Simoncini – Between Place de la Constitution and Place Guillaume II, Hotel Simoncini is a great base for visiting the Christmas markets and exploring the old town.
 It is comfortable, has a great breakfast, and is close to the main attractions.
 (See reviews and check prices)

-Park Inn – The Park Inn by Radisson offers modern accommodations at a budget-friendly price, and it’s right by the train station, which makes exploring easy.
+Park Inn – The Park Inn by Radisson offers modern accommodations at a budget-friendly price, and it’s right by the train station.
 Visitors appreciate the comfortable beds and friendly service.
 (See reviews and check prices)

 Hotel Le Royal – One of the top hotels in the city, Hotel Le Royal offers 5-star accommodations.
 With multiple restaurants, a spa, and a salon, it’s hard to ask for more.
 (See reviews and check prices)